 - Ensure that any containers are tightly secured so that pests won't be attracted to any smells.

 - Use open-backed, stainless steel racking to hold your supplies.
 Shelving should be at least 15cm off the floor and 45cm away from the wall to stop pests having easy access.

-- Rotate your stock to get rid of older product quicker instead of having products around for extended periods.
+- Rotate your stock to get rid of older products quicker instead of having them for extended periods.

 Whilst it isn't nice to have pests anywhere on your site, the kitchen is the last place that you want them.
 Pests can usually be kept away from the kitchen by keeping it clean, but if they find a way in they can contaminate your food and damage your reputation if found by inspectors or customers.
 Take these steps to keep pests out of your kitchen:

 - Get rid of unwanted moisture in your kitchen by making sure that pipes, sinks and dishwashers aren't leaking.